Central Railway reports significant reduction in deaths and injuries on tracks in Mumbai

-From January to October 2024, the number of fatalities due to accidents on the railway tracks decreased by 14 per cent, dropping from 2,755 cases in the same period in 2023 to 2,388 cases during January to October 2024, down 367 cases
+From January to October, the number of fatalities due to accidents on the railway tracks in Mumbai decreased by 14 per cent, falling from 2,755 cases in the same period of 2023 to 2,388 cases in the first 10 months of 2024

 Image used for representational purpose.
 File Photo

-The Central Railway on Monday in an official statement announced a remarkable decline in incidents of deaths and injuries on its tracks, highlighting the effectiveness of its ongoing safety initiatives.
+The Central Railway on Monday in an official statement announced a remarkable decline in incidents of deaths and injuries on its tracks in Mumbai.
+The Central Railway has attributed the decline in the deaths to the ongoing effective safety initiatives.

 ADVERTISEMENT

-From January to October 2024, the number of fatalities due to accidents on the railway tracks decreased by 14 per cent, dropping from 2,755 cases in the same period in 2023 to 2,388 cases during January to October 2024, down 367 cases, the statement read.
+From January to October, the number of fatalities owing to accidents on the railway tracks in Mumbai decreased by 14 per cent, dropping from 2,755 cases in the same period in 2023 to 2,388 cases till the first 10 months.
+This is a decline by 367 deaths, the statement read.

 Additionally, injuries have also seen a notable reduction of 10 per cent, falling from 1,352 cases to 1,211 cases in the same period.